 She vaulted to Olympic gold on one leg, her grit defining the 'Magnificent Seven' and etching a moment of pure sacrifice into sports history.

-Kerri Strug's gymnastics career was built on a foundation of elite discipline, but it was a single vault in Atlanta that transformed her into a symbol of team-first courage.
-Born in Tucson, Arizona, she was a world-class competitor long before the 1996 Games, known for her powerful tumbling and consistency.
-As part of the U.S. women's team, dubbed the 'Magnificent Seven,' she entered the final rotation needing a strong score on the vault to secure the first-ever team gold for the United States.
-On her first attempt, she landed short, tearing ligaments in her ankle.
-With the title hanging in the balance and no usable score from that vault, she limped back to the runway, launched herself into the air, and stuck a one-legged landing before collapsing in pain.
+Kerri Strug stuck a one-legged vault landing on a torn ankle ligament at the 1996 Atlanta Olympics, securing the first-ever team gold for the United States.
+Born in Tucson, Arizona, she was a world-class competitor known for powerful tumbling and consistency.
+As part of the U.S. women's team, the 'Magnificent Seven,' she entered the final rotation needing a strong score.
+On her first attempt she landed short, tearing ligaments.
+With the title hanging in the balance, she limped back, launched herself, and landed before collapsing.
 The image of her being carried to the podium by her coach became an enduring snapshot of Olympic resolve.
-While the moment made her a household name, Strug retired soon after, pursuing education and later working for the U.S. Department of Justice, embodying a life of service beyond the spotlight.
+Strug retired soon after, pursued education, and later worked for the U.S. Department of Justice.

 1965–1980